 If an attorney has had immense success at getting their clients large trial settlements, the companies won’t want to go to trial and will offer a larger upright settlement to stay away from the courtrooms.
 Not even mighty insurance companies want to go against an attorney that’s effective in the courtrooms.

 Settlements are advantageous for their swiftness while trials are advantageous for their larger payouts.
-To get the best of both worlds hire an auto injury attorney with a successful track record of trial success for a better chance at a swift, large, settlement.
+To get the best of both worlds hire an attorney with a successful track record of trial success for a better chance at a swift, large, settlement.
 If you’ve been in a serious accident, you need to start the process with an established injury attorney as quickly as possible to protect yourself.